Buying a Used Portable Generator in 2020

 Clothes make a man, and so does the model make a product.
 While investing on the ideal second hand generator, it is essential that you examine its model.
 In the near future when you will inevitably search for spare parts, knowing that the model is still supported for by the manufacturer will help you fix small to major problems.
 Otherwise, you will spend time and money trying to repair an aging generator whose spare parts are no longer available.

 Many sellers tend to promise a lot in their advertisements.
 Perfect, working condition, seldom used, well maintained are a few of the qualifying words they use.
-It is your duty to demand a test run and discern whether the generator is indeed in a well-maintained state.
+It is your duty to demand a test run and discern whether the portable generator, whole house generator, or inverter generator is indeed in a well-maintained state.
 Do not purchase a generator without testing it first.

 The warranty of the generator should be given at the time of sale even if it is a used one.
 If you buy a generator that is within the warranty period it is important that you have the papers to avail any services or repairs on it.
 Just saying that it is under warranty isn’t enough, demand these papers from the seller before you make a full payout.